 Provide a short informative title for the proposed CDI project.
-To assist NSF staff in sorting full proposals for review, for the FY 2010 competition, full proposal titles should begin with "CDI-Type I:" or "CDI-Type II:".
+To assist NSF staff in sorting full proposals for review, for the FY 2011 competition, full proposal titles should begin with "CDI-Type I:" or "CDI-Type II:".
 The system allows one PI and at most four Co-PIs to be designated for each proposal.
 If your project involves international partners, check the international activities box and list the countries involved.
 If needed, additional lead personnel should be designated as non co-PI, Senior Personnel on the Budget form.

 Project Summary (1-page limit): At the top of this page enter the title of the CDI project, beginning with "CDI-Type I:" or "CDI-Type II:", the name of the PI and the lead institution, and the primary and other relevant CDI themes.
 Provide a summary description of the CDI project, including its transformative research and education goals, and the innovations in, and/or innovative use of, computational thinking being proposed.
-In separate statements, provide a succinct summary of the intellectual merit and broader impacts of the proposed project.
-Full proposals that do not address the intellectual merit and broader impacts of the proposed project in separate statements will be returned without review.
+In separate statements, provide a succinct summary of the intellectual merit and broader impacts of the proposed project in separate statements will be returned without review.